toji/toji.dev/webgpu-best-practices/indirect-draws.md

 renderPass.drawIndirect(drawBuffer, 0 /* drawBuffer Offset */);
 ```

-The reason that this is beneficial is because it allows the GPU to define the work that needs to be done rather than explicitly communicating it from the CPU.
+The reason that this is beneficial is because it allows the GPU to define work that needs to be done in a shader rather than explicitly communicating it from the CPU.
 An example of this in action is described in my [Render Bundle best practices doc](./render-bundles#indirect-draws), which provides an example of using indirect draws to perform frustum culling in a compute shader without any CPU readback.

 ## Why does the buffer it's in matter?

-> NOTE: This section refers to implementation details of Chrome's WebGPU library, Dawn.
-It may not apply to other backends.
+> NOTE: This section refers to implementation details of Chrome's WebGPU library, [Dawn](https://dawn.googlesource.com/dawn).
+It may not apply to other browsers.
 I will update it as I learn more details of how other WebGPU implementations handle this aspect of the API.

-One of the core features of WebGPU in the context of the browser is that it validates all the commands that it executes to ensure (as much as possible) that developers can't trigger undefined behavior in the drivers on users machines.
-In some cases we do these checks directly in the WebGPU implementation, such as verifying when you call `drawIndexed()` that the bound index buffer range has enough elements to cover the requested draw.
-Other times we can rely on hardware or driver features to do it for us, such as enabling various "robustness" features that ensure, for instance, that if an index points to a vertex that's out of bounds of the bound vertex buffer ranges, we won't get memory from another process back.
+One of the core features of WebGPU in the context of the browser is that it validates all the commands that it executes to ensure (as much as possible) that developers can't trigger undefined behavior in the drivers on users device.
+In some cases we do these checks in the WebGPU implementation, such as verifying when you call `drawIndexed()` that the bound index buffer range has enough elements to cover the requested draw.
+Other times we can rely on hardware or driver features to do it for us, such as enabling various "robustness" features.
+These ensure, for instance, that if an index points to a vertex that's outside the bound vertex buffer ranges, we won't get memory from another process back.

-When making indirect calls, however, we don't have an opportunity to do CPU-side validation of the call args.
+When making indirect calls we don't have an opportunity to do CPU-side validation of the call args.
 (Unless we read them back out of the buffer first, but that would be incredibly slow!)
 So we need to get more creative about how we ensure those calls are safe.

-On devices that use our Vulkan backend, like Android, Chrome is able to rely on the aforementioned robustness features to ensure that shaders don't access memory not owned by the WebGPU device.
+On devices that use our Vulkan backend, like Android, Chrome is able to rely on the aforementioned [robustness features](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_EXT_robustness2.html) to ensure that shaders don't access memory not owned by the WebGPU device.

 On devices using our Metal backend we opted to use ["vertex pulling"](https://www.yosoygames.com.ar/wp/2018/03/vertex-formats-part-2-fetch-vs-pull/) for all of our vertex attributes, and thus can do a bounds check at the time the vertex data is fetched.

-On our D3D12 backend, however, we had the need to do some manual validation of the index count _and_ do some data copies for each indirect draw in order to ensure that the WGSL shaders could receive correct values for the `vertex_index` and `instance_index` builtins.
-To handle these operations efficently we inject compute dispatches that perform the necessary validations/copies at the beginning of render passes which make use of indirect draw calls.
+On our D3D12 backend, however, we had the need to do some manual validation of the index count _and_ do some data copies for each indirect draw in order to ensure that the WGSL shaders receive correct values for the [`vertex_index`](https://gpuweb.github.io/gpuweb/wgsl/#vertex-index-builtin-value) and [`instance_index`](https://gpuweb.github.io/gpuweb/wgsl/#instance-index-builtin-value) builtins.
+To handle these operations efficently we inject compute dispatches that perform the necessary validations and copies at the beginning of render passes which make use of indirect draw calls.

-As an optimization we try to batch these validations into as few separate dispatches as possible.
+As an optimization we try to batch these validations into as few dispatches as possible.
 The criteria for whether or not a particular indirect draw can be batched comes down to three things:

  - Is it an indexed or non-indexed draw?
  - Does the shader make use of the `vertex_index` and `instance_index` builtins?